Donald Trump was the big loser in Virginia

 So, why?
 Why did a race that most polling suggested was tightening -- in Gillespie's favor -- wind up not being all that close?
 The obvious -- and right -- answer is Trump.

 The exit polls bear that out.
-Trump's approval rating among Virginia voters was just 42% as compared to a dispproval rating of 58%.
+Trump's approval rating among Virginia voters was just 42% as compared to a disapproval rating of 58%.
 Even more importantly, of the 50% of Virginians who said that Trump was a major factor in their vote in the 2017, twice as many said they wanted to send a signal of opposition to the President as said they wanted to send a signal of support.

 The story of the race -- and Trump's drag on Gillespie -- can be told in the vote count in two counties: Loudoun and Chesterfield.